First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

 (assuming~$x \to x$ for all~$x$ for simplicity).
 That $k$-FVS is also expressible in first-order logic is worth mentioning, as this is only true in tournaments, and not in general graphs.
 It is based on the simple remark that a tournament is acyclic if and only if it is transitive, i.e.\ it has no directed 3-cycle---the latter condition is easily expressed in FO.
 This makes $k$-DS and $k$-FVS very specific instances of the \textsc{FO Model Checking} (or FOMC) problem, which given as input a tournament~$T$ and a first-order formula~$\phi$, asks if~$T \models \phi$.
-FO model checking is difficult on the class of all graphs~\cite{downey1996queries}, and using back-and-forth encodings expressible in first-order logic, one can show that it is just as hard in general tournaments.
+FO model checking is \aw-hard on the class of all graphs~\cite{downey1996queries}, and thus conjectured not to be \fpt.
+Using back-and-forth encodings expressible in first-order logic, one can show that the problem is just as hard in general tournaments.
 Thus, one cannot hope for substantial algorithmic results on first-order model checking for arbitrary tournaments.
-Instead, we study the classes of tournaments in which the problem is simple, meaning the classes of tournaments which admit a \fpt{} algorithm for FO model checking parameterized by the size of the given formula.
+Instead, we study the classes of tournaments in which the problem is simple, meaning the classes of tournaments that admit an \fpt algorithm for FO model checking parameterised by the size of the given formula.